 NOVEMBER 16, 1928 – SEPTEMBER 3, 2011

-Barbara Crookshanks received a B.S. in Journalism from the University of West Virginia and is a freelance journalist who has worked for Ladies Home Journal, Fredericksburg’s The Free Lance Star, Fredericksburg / Tideland Times, and Fredericksburg Parent.
+Barbara Crookshanks, co-author of Virginia Horse Racing: Triumphs of the Turf, received a B.S. in journalism from the University of West Virginia and was a freelance journalist who worked for the Ladies Home Journal, The Free Lance-Star, Selling Power, and Fredericksburg Parent.
+She also wrote for and served as editor of the Fredericksburg / Tideland Times.

 "A wonderful read, & outstanding source of information about the Thoroughbred industry in Virginia.
 Very well written and researched.
 Worthy of a 5 star rating.